“Without leaves, without buds, without flowers;

 I’m pretty sure they’re “in-season,” year-round.
 Paleo and Low Carb-friendly.
 Good calories, albeit not very many calories (for those who are counting).

 If you like what I do and want to support it, consider becoming a Patron!
-Three bucks a month for access to all new articles and there are many other options.
-There is a limited number of spots left at the $3 level, so sign up soon!
+Five bucks a month for access to all new articles and there are many other options.
 If you’re on the fence, try it out, you can cancel at any time.